-Whippets are sighthounds known for their lightning-quick speeds and their sharp hunting abilities.
-However, is there more to the Whippet than just amazing stamina and agility?
-Like, is the Whippet more intelligent than they seem?
+Whippets are sighthounds known for their lightning-quick speeds and their sharp hunting skills.
+But is there more to the Whippet than just amazing stamina and agility?
+For example, are the Whippets more intelligent than they seem?

 The Whippet is an average-intelligent dog.
-They ranked the 96th smartest dog breed for obedience & working intelligence.
-However, Whippets excel in other areas of dog intelligence.
-For instance, the breed relies mainly on their speed for hunting, but also knows how to cut off prey in a chase to take down their game.
-This requires a special type of dog intelligence, called instinctive intelligence.
+They rank the 96th smartest dog breed for “obedience & working intelligence.”
+But what makes the Whippets smart lies is their hunting abilities.
+This breed relies mainly on their speed for hunting, but also knows how to cut off prey in a chase to take down their game.
+This requires a special type of intelligence, called instinctive intelligence.

 Believe it or not, there is more to dog intelligence than just learning tricks and commands.
 And while we do see a correlation between learning and IQ, it doesn’t tell the full story.
 Here’s how we measure the IQ of Whippets, and why they’re smarter than you think.

 RECOMMENDED: 100 Smartest Dog Breeds – Ranked

 The list of smartest dog breeds we have today is based on one aspect of dog intelligence: obedience & working intelligence (O&W).
 In a nutshell, this measures the dog’s ability to learn commands and their ability to obey those commands.

 This dimension of dog intelligence is largely credited to pHD and canine psychologist, Stanley Coren.
 In his trials, Coren had the help of 199 obedience trial judges from North America to help in his mission of ranking dog breeds.